owengretzinger/gitreadme/README.md

 ## Todo

 - [ ] Fix bug where error shows for a split second on the view readme page before redirecting
+- [ ] Optimize mobile nav
+- [ ] Fix inputted text overlapping with generate button on mobile
+- [ ] Fix New README button overlapping with header on mobile dashboard
 - [ ] Not refetching stuff when clicking logo in nav instead of back button
 - [ ] Make repo packer internal server more descriptive
 - [ ] Make pen in logo orange instead of yellow, make background lighter in favicon